Olympus E-P2 vs E-P5

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P2 does not provide wifi capability.

 Both the E-P2 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The E-P2 was replaced by the Olympus E-P3, while the E-P5 does not have a direct successor.
+The E-P2 was replaced by the Olympus E-P3, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Which of the two cameras – the Olympus E-P2 or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.